Altair Visualisation EDA of OkCupid Data

 Note that for this visualisation, I intended to create two sub-visualisations.
 For both charts, binning of the data was required.
 As part of my learning objectives, I approached it from either:

-• data wrangling via Pandas before using Altair to plot
+- data wrangling via Pandas before using

-• Using Altair to perform wrangling/transformation before plotting
+to perform wrangling/transformation before plotting

-Below is my wrangling code with respect to Pandas before using Altair to create a visualisation.
+Below is my wrangling code with respect to Pandas before using Altair

 # Filter out users whose age is greater than 90 as they are outliers